-The WIOA youth program is designed to provide services, employment, and training opportunities to those who can benefit from, and who are in need of such opportunities.
-Meeting the eligibility criteria for a WIOA-funded program does not entitle a youth to receive certain program elements and services.
-Local decisions on whether to provide specific services must be based upon local policy considerations.
+Title I of WIOA outlines an integrated service delivery system and provides a framework through which states and local workforce development areas (local areas) can leverage other federal, state, local, and philanthropic resources to support in-school and out-of-school youth.
+The WIOA youth program is designed to provide services, employment, and training opportunities to those who can benefit from and who need such opportunities.
+Meeting the eligibility criteria for a WIOA-funded program does not entitle an individual to receive program elements and services.
+All elements must be made available to the eligible youth population, whether funded by WIOA or other resources, but the local decision on whether to provide a specific service to a youth participant must be based upon the individual's needs, appropriateness for the service, and funding availability.